MokubaAttack/scripts/mokuba_colab/readme.md

 - step : int ( default : 20 ) It is Hires steps ( a parameter of hires.fix ).
 - ss : float ( default : 0.5 ) It is denoising_strength ( a parameter of hires.fix ).
 - cs : int ( default : 1 ) It is clip_skip ( a parameter of StableDiffusion ).
-- Interpolation : int ( default : 3 ) It is the interpolation method of the upscaling.
+- Interpolation : int or str ( default : 3 ) It is the interpolation method of the upscaling.
 If you input pth file of ESRGAN, images are upscaled by ESRGAN.
   - 1 : NEAREST
   - 2 : BOX
   - 3 : BILINEAR